35분 분량2026년 6월 업데이트

 What to do if you have tattoos:

 1. Ask before you go.
-Call or email the onsen/ryokan in advance. "入れ墨/タトゥーがありますが大丈夫ですか?"
+Call or email the onsen or ryokan in advance. "入れ墨/タトゥーがありますが大丈夫ですか?"
 (Irezumi/tattoo ga arimasu ga daijoubu desu ka?) means "I have tattoos — is that OK?"
 2. Use cover patches.
 Small tattoos can be covered with waterproof bandages or purpose-made patches.
 Many drug stores sell them.
 3. Book a private bath.
 A kashikiri buro (private family bath) is the guaranteed solution.
 You book a time slot, bathe alone or with your group, and nobody sees your tattoos.
 4. Choose tattoo-friendly facilities.
 Beppu is notably more relaxed than most areas.
 Hokkaido in general is more accommodating.
 Facilities that explicitly welcome foreigners (look for "Tattoo OK" signs) are your safest bet.

 Tip